China to end use of prisoners' organs for transplants in mid-2014

 Rights groups say many organs are taken from prisoners without their consent or their family's knowledge, something the government denies.

-A decrease in organ supply as a result of the ban on using death-row inmates' organs will put more pressure on China's nascent donation system.
+A decrease in organ supply will also put more pressure on China's nascent donation system.

-Organ supply still falls far short of demand due in part to the traditional Chinese belief that bodies should be buried or cremated intact.
-An estimated 300,000 patients are wait-listed every year for organ transplants, and only about one in 30 ultimately receives a transplant.
+A transplant surgeon at Saturday's meeting from the nearby city of Nanjing, who asked to be identified by his last name, Li, said it was likely the new rules would limit the number of transplants they were able to carry out.

-The shortage has driven a trade in illegal organ trafficking, and in 2007 the government banned transplants from living donors, except spouses, blood relatives and step- or adopted family members.
+"There might be a temporary shortage of organs.
+If so, we will just have to do fewer transplants.
+There's nothing we can do about that.
+Other countries haven't solved that problem either," he said.

 LONDON Britain's Queen Elizabeth handed out leeks on Friday to Welsh soldiers at Lucknow Barracks in the southwest English county of Wiltshire to mark St David's Day, which fell on Wednesday.